indieclouddev/template-java-21-springboot-3.4/README.md

-# IndieCloud Template: `template-java-21-springboot-3.4-postgresql`
+# IndieCloud Template: `template-java-21-springboot-3.4`

-A minimal Java 21 + Spring Boot 3.4 project with PostgreSQL, ready to deploy on [IndieCloud](https://indiecloud.dev).
+A minimal Java 21 + Spring Boot 3.4 project, ready to deploy on [IndieCloud](https://indiecloud.dev).
 No need to set up boilerplate for the 37th time.

 ## What's inside